austraLYSIS and SOMA ARTS

 The videos are also available on the Australian Music Centre YouTube Channel, where there is an introductory article from their online journal Resonate.

 Heimlich Unheimlich, an installation work by Sieglinde Karl-Spence and Hazel Smith, in an austraLYSIS collaboration, was shown at Dogwood Crossing, Miles, Queensland 202302-03 and previously at Hazelhurst Regional Gallery (South Sydney) 202011, and in Edith Cowan University Gallery 25 Perth, WA (202106).
-Currently a book form is in press with Apothecary.
+The 2024 book form of this work (published by Apothecary Archive) is described and linked above.

 ENTER SITE GUIDE